Call For Applications and Nominations: January 2024

 Clinical Practice, and Professor of Community and Family Medicine at Geisel School of Medicine at

 Dartmouth College.
-Other members of the selection committee include: Shelly Greenfield, MD (UC -Irvine),
+Other members of the selection committee include: Shelly Greenfield, MD (University of

 1. Cover letter including a brief description of yourself and your project, as well as:

 a.
 Name of degree-granting institution and program, including contact information

 b.
 Name and contact information of dissertation advisor